AntoDipp/Discord-v13-tutorial-with-free-commands/README.md

 The tutorial was created to help you update your bot to version 13 of Discord.
 If you want to create a bot without knowing anything about Javascript change tutorial!
 If you know the basics you are instead in the right place.
 A Youtube tutorial will be created in the future (if required)

 ## Installation

-The tutorial was created to help you update your bot to version 13 of Discord.
-If you want to create a bot without knowing anything about Javascript change tutorial!
-If you know the basics you are instead in the right place.
-A Youtube tutorial will be created in the future (if required)

 Please install [the latest version of Node.js here](https://nodejs.org)